sogaiu/janet-pegdoc/README.md

 pattern does not match.
 ```

-Show doc for a peg special via an alias.
+Show just doc for a peg special via an alias.

 ```
-$ pdoc ?
+$ pdoc -d ?

 `(between min max patt)`